Aptyos/CleanDataWeek04/README.md

 - 66 time and frequency domain variables restricted to mean and standard deviation

 #### The following files are included:
-- 'README.txt'
  The required files( and directories) to execute succesfully the script "run_analysis.R" :
 - new_features_info.txt: Shows information about the variables used on the feature vector.
 - features.txt: List of all features.

 - train/X_train.txt: Original Training set.
 - train/y_train.txt: Original Training labels.
 - train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 - test/X_test.txt: Original Test set.
 - test/y_test.txt: Original Test labels.

 - test/subject_test.txt:   Each row identifies the subject who performed the activity for each window sample.
 Its range is from 2 to 24.